vectorgrp/sil-kit/docs/api/systemcontroller.rst

 :cpp:enumerator:`SystemState::Running<ib::mw::sync::Running>`, the simulation can be stopped by calling the :cpp:func:`Stop()<ib::mw::sync::ISystemController::Stop()>` command::

-  // Initiate state transition from Running to Stopped for all participants. auto* systemController = participant->GetSystemController();
+  // Initiate state transition from Running to Stopped for all coordinated participants. auto* systemController = participant->GetSystemController();
   systemController->Stop();